 • The Law of Ukraine implementing the CRS (Common Reporting Standard) facilitating automatic exchange of information on financial accounts was adopted and gradually implemented affecting, inter alia, domestic investment funds (CIIs), non-state pension funds, and asset management companies.

-• Since 1 January, a new special prudential (capital) requirement has been introduced by a Regulation of the national authority in the capital markets, NSSMC, with various amendments to its calculation, threshold, and reporting throughout the year; meanwhhile, the previously imposed capital requirements were suspended until the end of the martial law.
+• Since 1 January, a new special prudential (capital) requirement has been introduced by a Regulation of the national authority in the capital markets, NSSMC, with various amendments to its calculation, threshold, and reporting throughout the year; meanwhile, the previously imposed capital requirements were suspended until the end of the martial law.

 • Other key NSSMC Regulations adopted and implemented in 2023: